 “Since 95 percent of the people are imitators and only 5 percent initiators.
 People are persuaded more by the actions of others than by any proof we can offer.”
 Cavett Robert

 Further, Earls and his co-authors point out that even if an idea or behaviour is intrinsically appealing, unless the knowledge of, motivation for, or acceptance spread through our interactions with others it will not get very far.
 Indeed, social norms emerge and change in our cultures as a result of behaviour spreading through conformity.

-The psychologist Barry Schwartz points out that as the number of choices we are faced with continues to rise people have no alternative but to rely on second-hand information rather than personal experience.
+The psychologist Barry Schwartz points out that as the number of choices we have continues to rise.
+People have no alternative but to rely on second-hand information rather than personal experience.
 His concern was about global telecommunications and how these networks copy and distribute the same stories.
-Even if a story is false or biased the danger is that the more it is repeated the more people assume it is true.
+Even if a story is false the danger is that the more people hear it, the more they assume it is true.